-Each group looks at particular difficulties experienced by young people and how agencies can help to keep them safe.
+The subgroup looks at particular difficulties experienced by young people and how agencies can help to keep them safe.
 There is a joint strategy across Derby and Derbyshire to Safeguard children and young people at risk of exploitation which includes the oversight of arrangements to keep children and young people safe from:

-The Policy and Procedures subgroup is responsible for developing new policies and procedures for safeguarding and promoting the welfare and updating existing ones.
+The subgroup is responsible for developing new policies and procedures for safeguarding and promoting the welfare and updating existing ones.
 This involves all agencies so that the best possible information is available for professionals and families to help them understand what steps should be taken if concerns begin to be identified about a child’s safety or welfare, including thresholds for intervention.

-A wide range of agencies and organsations who provide services for children and their families will be brought together twice a year to participate in events to help drive forward local arrangements.
+A wide range of agencies and organsations who provide services for children and their families will be brought together to participate in events to help drive forward local arrangements.
 This may includ hearing about local learning reviews and themes that have emerged where we can all make a difference to keeping children safe.
 National and local speakers will be invited to talk about their research or developing areas of practice that are proving to be working well to safeguarding arrangements.